EadesWallpaperInc/design-resources/README.md

 # design-resources
 Open-source design resources from Eade's Wallpaper &amp; Fabric, including patterns, color palettes, and tools for interior designers and enthusiasts.
-Check out our Wallpaper Calculator to estimate your wallpaper needs! https://eadeswallpaper.com/pages/wallpaper-calculator
+## Wallpaper Calculator
+Estimate your wallpaper needs with our [Wallpaper Calculator](https://eadeswallpaper.com/pages/wallpaper-calculator) on our website!